Malcolm X’s family reveals letter they claim shows NYPD, FBI assassination involvement

 The assassination of Malcolm X has long been a subject of fascination to historians and activists given the acrimony between Nation of Islam leader Elijah Muhammad and Malcolm X after his break with the group.

 Malcolm X’s widow, Betty Shabazz, said that she believed current Nation of Islam leader Louis Farrakhan, a protegee of Malcom’s, was involved in her husband’s assassination.
 In the Dec.
 4, 1964, issue of Muhammad Speaks, the organization’s newspaper, Farrakhan wrote: “The die is set and Malcolm shall not escape. ...
 Such a man is worthy of death.”
 He later acknowledged that his remarks played a role in the assassination.

+Wood’s letter made no mention of other Nation of Islam members involved in the alleged plot.
+He said he was leaving the letter with his cousin, to be made public upon his death.

+“I am aging and in failing health; recently I learned about the death of Thomas Johnson and [am] deeply concerned that with my death his family will not be able to exonerate him...It is my hope that this information is received with the understanding that I have carried these secrets with a heavy heart and remorsefully regret my participation in this matter.”

 Read more from Retropolis: